-In each case, the arbiters read any source material and all literary material provided to them in connection with the development of the final screenplay in order to assess the contribution of each writer to the final shooting script.
+In each case the arbiters read any source material and all literary material provided to them in connection with the development of the final teleplay in order to assess the contribution of each writer to the final shooting script.

-The percentage contribution made by writers to screenplay obviously cannot be determined by counting lines or even the number of pages to which a writer has contributed.
-Arbiters must take into consideration the following elements in determining whether a writer is entitled to screenplay credit:
+The relative contribution of writers to teleplay obviously cannot be determined by counting lines or even the number of pages to which a writer has contributed.
+Arbiters must take into consideration the following elements in determining whether a writer is entitled to teleplay credit:

-\ dramatic construction;
+- dramatic construction;

-\ original and different scenes;
+- original and different scenes;

-- \ characterization or character relationships; and - \ dialogue.
+- characterization or character relationships; and

+- dialogue.

-It is up to the arbiters to determine which of the above-listed elements are most important to the overall values of the final screenplay in each particular case.
+It is up to the Arbitration Committee to determine which of the above-listed elements are most important to the overall values of the final teleplay in each particular case.
 A writer may receive credit for a contribution to any or all of the above-listed elements.
-It is because of the need to understand contributions to the screenplay as a whole that professional expertise is required on the part of the arbiters.
-For example, there have been instances in which every line of dialogue has been changed and still the arbiters have found no significant change in the screenplay as a whole.
-On the other hand, there have been instances where far fewer changes in dialogue have made a significant contribution to the screenplay as a whole.
-In addition, a change in one portion of the script may be so significant that the entire screenplay is affected by it.
+It is because of the need to understand contributions to the teleplay as a whole that professional expertise is required on the part of the Arbitration Committee.
+For example, there have been instances in which every line of dialogue has been changed and still the Committee found no significant change in the teleplay as a whole.
+On the other hand, there have been instances where far fewer changes in dialogue have made a significant contribution to the teleplay as a whole.
+In addition, a change in one portion of the script may be so significant that the entire teleplay is affected by it.
+It is because of the need to weigh the relative importance of these elements and to understand contributions to the teleplay as a whole that experience is required on the part of the Arbitration Committee, which in each case reads any source material and all of the writing which has been done in the development of the final teleplay in order to assess the contribution of each writer to the shooting script.

-It is possible to consider the writer of a story or treatment as eligible for screenplay credit, but only in those cases where the story or treatment is written in great detail, to an extent far beyond the customary requirements for a story or treatment.
+It is possible to consider the writer of a story or treatment as eligible for teleplay credit, but only in those cases where the story or treatment is written in great detail, to an extent far beyond the customary requirements for a story or treatment.

-d.
+c.
 Selection from Source Material

-As a guideline for arbiters in cases involving a non-original screenplay based upon source material, it is a fundamental principle that selection of screenplay elements from the source material is a part of the creative process of writing the screenplay.
-Arbiters should give weight to any writer's original and unique utilization, choice, or arrangement of source material when it is present in the final shooting script, but not the employment of basic story elements which any other writer may have also selected.
-(See screenplay elements - Section III.
-B. 4.c.
-See story elements - Section III.A.4.)
+As a guideline for arbiters in cases involving a non-original teleplay based upon source material, it is a fundamental principle that selection of teleplay elements2 from the source material is a part of the creative process of writing the teleplay.
+Arbiters should give weight to any writer's original and unique utilization, choice, or arrangement of source material when it is present in the final shooting script, but not the employment of basic story elements3 which any other writer may have also selected.